-15 Beautiful US National Parks to Visit in Winter (+ Tips!)
+15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

-Snow-capped mountains, turquoise beaches, or otherworldly deserts–regardless of which one of these options sounds like the perfect winter getaway, one of these beautiful US national parks to visit in winter is for you!
+Looking for the perfect winter getaway in the USA?
+Whether you’re seeking snow-capped mountains, turquoise beaches, or otherworldly deserts, one of these beautiful US national parks to visit in winter is bound to be for you!

-With 62 parks to choose from, the US national park system is incredibly diverse, offering magnificent winter getaways to travelers looking to make the most of the coldest months of the year, no matter what that means to them.
+With 63 parks to choose from, the US national park system is incredibly diverse, offering magnificent winter getaways to travelers looking to make the most of the coldest months of the year.
+A white Christmas at a national park in December and a break from dreary gray days on a tropical beach in February are both possible!

 For the purposes of this blog post, we are more or less defining winter visits to national parks as trips taking place in December, January, and February.